Zeros of theta functions associated with self-dual lattices: Introduction

 Even unimodular lattices have been a subject of interest among mathematicians in the last century.
-For a given $d\ge 1$, there are finitely many even unimodular lattices in $\Rd$.
+For a given $d\ge 1$, there are finitely many even unimodular lattices in $\R^{d}$.
 In dimension $8$, there exists a unique (up to equivalences) even unimodular lattice called the $\mathsf{E}_{8}$ lattice (see \cite{ConwaySloane}).
 Smith \cite{Smith} proved its existence in 1867, and Korkine and Zolotarev \cite{KorkineZolotareff} followed with an explicit construction in 1873.
 The $\mathsf{E}_{8}$ lattice (and its higher-dimensional generalizations) is at the center of many applications in mathematics.
 For example, it is in the core of Viazovska's work on the sphere packing problem in dimension $8$ \cite{SpherePackingViazovska}, it appears in the work of Freedman on exotic $4$-manifolds \cite{Freedman}, and was used to construct a counter-example for Mark Kac's \say{Can one hear the shape of a drum?} \cite{123, HearingDrums}.

-The lattices $\Gamma_{8k}$ are the higher-dimensional generalizations of the famous $\mathsf{E}_{8}$ lattice\footnote{These are actually generalizations of what is known as the even coordinate system of $\mathsf{E}_{8}$.
+The lattices $\Gamma_{n}$ are the higher-dimensional generalizations of the famous $\mathsf{E}_{8}$ lattice.\footnote{These are actually generalizations of what is known as the even coordinate system of $\mathsf{E}_{8}$.
 They have remarkable packing properties; see \cite[p.
-119-120]{ConwaySloane}. } and are defined for any $k\ge 1$ as
+119-120]{ConwaySloane}.} They are constructed as follows: For any $n\ge 1$, define